mikkellu/profeat2/profeat/doc/documentation.md

 The ProFeat syntax mostly follows the syntax of the PRISM input language.
 In the following, all additional constructs of ProFeat are described.

+### Family Declaration

+Implicitly, a family (or product line) consists of all possible feature combinations and valid feature attribute valuations (i.e. products).
+If this is undesired, a family can be specified explictly by a list of parameters:

+    family
+        parameters N;
+        initial constraint N != 1;
+    endfamily

+    root feature
+        N : [0..2];
+        K : bool;
+    endfeature

+This example specifies a family with parameter `N`.
+One or more constraints can be given to restrict the set of family members.
+Here, the family consist of the members with `N = 0` and `N = 2`.
+Since `K` is not listed as a parameter, it is initialized nondeterministically for every member of the family.

 ### Features

 In general, a feature is declared as follows:

     feature <identifier>[(<parameter1>, <parameter2>, ...)]
+        [<attributes>]
         [<decomposition>]
         [<constraints>]
         [<blocking-actions>]
         [<feature-modules>]
         [<rewards>]
     endfeature

+#### Attributes

+A features may have one or more attributes.
+They are similar to [Variables][], but can only be modified by the [Feature Controller][].

 #### Decomposition